bacoor-hb/sdk-passkeyring/README.md

    {!isWeb3Injected() && <ButtonConnectWallet />}
 </div>

 //If you want.
-The way to create a ButtonConnectWallet will be in the step below
+The way to create a ButtonConnectWallet will be in Advanced

 ```

-## Support
+## Advanced
+### Custom Button connect wallet

 if you don't want use provider AppKit(web3modal),